smythp/intro-command-line/sections/navigation.md

 The command `pwd` won't actually print anything except on your screen.
 This command is easier to grasp when we interpret "print" as "display."

 OK, we know where we are.
-But what if we want to know what files and folders are in the `patrick` directory, a.k.a. the working directory?
+But what if we want to know what files and folders are in the `jojo` directory, a.k.a. the working directory?
 Try entering:

 ```
 ls